serokell/blog-posts/Haskell Parser Combinators/article.md

 SId (Identifier {getId = "true"})
 ```

 In the first case, we parse a boolean before an identifier, which causes `true` to be matched by `bool`.
 However, in the second example, using `identifier` before `bool` caused `true` to be recognized as an identifier.
-You may assume that parsers are greedy, and you should be careful while considering such things.
+You should be careful while considering such things.
+In most cases, you can assume that parsers are greedy.
 Notice that in the second case, the `bool` parser will never be executed.

 In other words, make sure that you parse a boolean in `atom` before you parse an identifier.